nuxeo/nuxeo/docker/nuxeo/README.md

 ## Nuxeo Image

-Based on CentOS 7, it includes:
+Based on Rocky Linux 9, it includes:

 - OpenJDK.
 - A bare Nuxeo server without any package installed.